 UPDATED: The New Yorker published an expose on movie mogul Harvey Weinstein on Tuesday that alleges the producer raped three women.
 The report follows an Oct.
 5 New York Times investigation documenting three decades of sexual harassment allegations against Weinstein.

-Ronan Farrow spent 10 months interviewing 13 women who claim they were assaulted or harassed by Weinstein.
-The New Yorker article contains on-the-record accounts from actresses who reported Weinstein forcibly received or performed sexual acts on women.
-More women, including Gwyneth Paltrow and Angelina Jolie came forward on Tuesday to share their accounts with the New York Times.
+Ronan Farrow’s New Yorker article contains on-the-record accounts from actresses who reported Weinstein forcibly received or performed sexual acts on women.
+More women, including Gwyneth Paltrow and Angelina Jolie, came forward on Tuesday to detail their accounts with the New York Times.
+Since, dozens of women have shared claims of sexual assault or harassment by Weinstein.

 Here are the women who have gone on the record with their stories: